BareBones-RPG/BoneDustRPG/README.md

-BoneDust RPG is a simplified RPG that uses a **20-sided die** against a character's ability.
+Guazábara RPG is a simplified RPG that uses a **20-sided die** against a character's ability.
 This game's combat can be lethal.
 The Referee will award players for thinking outside the box.
 It is meant to be narrative-focused with simple mechanics, only rolling for risky situations against a character's ability score.

 ## Credit